 Short: it’s about UI, but tangentially cover UX as well.

 Long: UX (“how it works”) and UI (“how it looks”) are sister disciplines.
 It’s hard to separate them.
-The aim of this course it to help you make things that look great, but there’s zero point in doing that if usability is zilch.
+The aim of this course is to help you make things that look great, but there’s zero point in doing that if the usability is poor.

 Why?
 Because I’ve already given away a lot of similar content for free.
-If you want to get a feel for the teaching style, types of tactics, and things I talk about, I recommend looking at 7 Rules for Gorgeous UI.
+If you want to get a feel for the teaching style, types of tactics, and things I talk about, I recommend looking at 7 Rules for Gorgeous UI or watching this redesign.

-This behemoth of an article clocks in at 5,000 words, and has been read by over a million people, and referenced on basically every major design mailing list.
-It’s a great place to start, and if you find the article useful, you’ll love this course.
+The "7 Rules" article clocks in at 5,000 words, and has been read by over a million people, and referenced on basically every major design mailing list.
+It’s a great place to start, but if you find either the article or the video useful, you’ll very likely love this course.

 (Edit: I have released one lesson for free, though I may take it down)

 I most-highly recommend Sketch, Figma, and Adobe XD for students.
 However, since they all have such similar interfaces, functionality, and even shortcut keys, it matters less which one you pick and more that you simply have a good reason for picking one.
 Students have successfully completed the course in all 3 apps.